Elendrial/aog2d/README.md

+Not currently playable.
+Still on core systems phase.
 Planning to be a 2d, turn based, resource control, strategy game.
 Based of Armies of Gielinor by Jagex, previously hosted at funorb.com before it's retirement.
-More information on the game can be found at http://funorb.wikia.com/wiki/Armies_of_Gielinor .
+More information on the game can be found at http://funorb.wikia.com/wiki/Armies_of_Gielinor

-This is currently written entirely in java by myself, uses my RPGEngine as a base, and has estimated 5% of the 'core' done.
+This is written entirely in java by myself, and uses my RPGEngine as a base.
+An estimated 8% of the 'core' is done.
 (may find I need to port to Gridbased Engine if RPGEngine is too buggy)

-##TODO:
+## TODO:

 #### High priority (CORE):
-- Player turn systems
+- Player turn systems			(semi done)
 - Alignment/god systems     	(semi done)
 - Basic unit movement systems
 - Unit summoning systems
 - Basic resource system
 - Basic combat (melee/ranged)
-- Building capture system
+- Building capture system		(started)

 #### Medium priority:
 - Placeholder art